Ellie Hampson: Early life

 Hampson grew up in Townsville and attended William Ross State High School.
 She grew up playing soccer and was considered an outstanding prospect.
 At the age of 15, she began playing Australian rules football for the Hermit Park Football Club and was a junior state representative in both sports but decided to focus on the latter due to better junior pathways.
 She was one of the Gold Coast Suns' three inaugural signings for the women's list and her acquisition was announced on her 18th birthday.
 She signed with the Gold Coast Suns Academy and relocated to the Gold Coast for the 2019 season and began playing QAFLW football for Coorparoo.
 She would go on to play part in Coorparoo's 2019 QAFLW premiership and was named an Under 18 All-Australian as well as Queensland's MVP at the 2019 AFL Women's Under 18 Championships.
 In 2020, Hampson switched QAFLW clubs and began playing for the Bond University Bull Sharks.

 AFLW career

-Hampson made her AFLW debut against Richmond in round 2 of the 2020 AFL Women's season.
+Hampson made her AFLW debut for against Richmond in round 2 of the 2020 AFL Women's season.

-At the end of season seven (2022), she was traded to as part of a five-club deal.
+At the end of 2022 season 7, she was traded to as part of a five-club deal.